wur-bioinformatics/introduction-to-bioinformatics/week5.md

 parallel, making it comparatively low throughput.

 ::::

 Sanger sequencing was the main sequencing platform until around 2007.
 From 2004 onwards, it was increasingly superseded by the what we call next-generation sequencing (NGS) methods.
-Today it is still used, among next-generation sequencing (NGS) methods.
 Today it is still used, among others to sequence PCR products to validate variants, to determine the orientation of genes in cloned vectors, or in microsatellite studies.